ONSdigital/eq-questionnaire-runner/doc/python-type-hinting.md

 ## TypeVar

-Use `TypeVar` when the type returned by a function is the same as the type which was passed in i.e. the return type is linked to the parameter type:
+Use `TypeVar` when the type returned by a function is the same as the type which was passed in:

 ```python
 T = TypeVar('T')